on Monday, November 9, 2020

 The Preventing Animal Cruelty and Torture (PACT) Act is an amendment to a federal law specifically related to fetish "crush videos."
 The original law made the production, possession, and sale of such videos a federal felony, but it did not criminalize the underlying act of cruelty itself.
 The PACT Act fills that gap by making the act of cruelty a federal felony.

-While this law is significant, the PACT Act will not apply to the vast majority of animal cruelty cases in Iowa and across the nation.
+While this law is significant, the PACT Act does not apply to the vast majority of animal cruelty cases in Iowa and across the nation.

-Iowa currently ranks 48th in the country for the effectiveness of its animal protection laws, but a bill currently in the state Senate would make several key improvements to Iowa’s companion animal cruelty laws, including increasing penalties for certain offenses, improving definitions related to standards of care, and providing for mental health evaluations and restrictions on future possession of animals in certain cases.
+Iowa currently ranks 48th in the country for the effectiveness of its animal protection laws, but a bill (HF737) that was signed into law in 2020 makes several key improvements to Iowa’s companion animal cruelty laws, including increased penalties, improved definitions related to standards of care, and mental health evaluations and restrictions on future possession of animals in certain cases.